| Title: | Aggregation Operators and Preordered Sets |

 an object coercible to a 0-1 (logical) square matrix, representing a binary relation on a finite set. |

-finds out if a given binary relation
+rel_is_symmetric finds out if a given binary relation

 is symmetric.
-Any missing value behind the diagonal results in NA
+Any missing value behind the diagonal results in NA.

 The symmetric closure of a binary relation ,

-determined by
+determined by rel_closure_symmetric,

 is the smallest symmetric binary relation that contains .

-Here, any missing values in
+Here, any missing values in R result in an error.

-The rel_closure_symmetric
+The rel_closure_symmetric function

 returns a logical square matrix. dimnames

-of R
+of R are preserved.

-On the other hand, rel_is_symmetric
+On the other hand, rel_is_symmetric returns

 a single logical value.